-Creation of CRL Ltd – with the Crown and Auckland Council has the project’s sponsors – incurred set-up costs not included in the 2014 estimate.
+Creation of CRL Ltd – with the Crown and Auckland Council as the project’s sponsors – incurred set-up costs not included in the 2014 estimate.

-City Rail Link is proceeding with a single Alliance to deliver the stations and tunnels.
+A single Alliance is delivering the stations and tunnels.

-After an exhaustive competitive tender process, the Link Alliance (Vinci Construction Grands Projet S.A.S,, Downer NZ Ltd, Soletanche Bachy International NZ Limited, WSP Opus (NZ) Limited, AECOM New Zealand Limited and Tonkin + Taylor Limited) has been announced as the preferred bidder for the C3 contract – the project’s largest package of work.
+After an exhaustive competitive tender process, the Link Alliance (Vinci Construction Grands Projets S.A.S,, Downer NZ Ltd, Soletanche Bachy International NZ Limited, WSP Opus (NZ) Limited, AECOM New Zealand Limited and Tonkin + Taylor Limited) was the successful bidder for the C3 contract – the project’s largest package of work.

 In April 2015, two Joint Venture Design and Construction contracts were awarded to provide early input into the CRL design for two ‘early works’ or ‘enabling works’ packages to be undertaken in the Downtown area.

 Contract 1: Downer NZ and Soletanche Bachy (DSBJV) were chosen to progress the CRL work through and under Britomart Station and Queen Street to the site of the former Downtown Shopping Centre site, now the Precinct Properties Commercial Bay development.
 Construction commenced in July 2016.